 Sellers should be aware of potential problems associated with underground oil storage tanks.
 Such tanks can cause serious problems if they have leaked oil.
 Underground oil tank leaks can create serious potential liability for Sellers even if they do not know of the leak.
 Oil storage tanks, including home heating oil tanks, are closely regulated in Oregon.
-For an explanation of Oregon laws concerning home heating oil tanks: go here.
+An explanation of Oregon laws concerning home heating oil tanks can be found on the Oregon Department of Environmental Quality's "Heating Oil Tanks" webpage.